samsquire/ideas4/README.md

 So I propose an imaginary market where people specify their requirements and commit to buy a product that meets their requirements.

+# 167. Agreement system

+The world could be far happier if everybody agreed with how they were treated.

 # incomplete ideas